SmartSparks-Victoris/Victoris-AI/README.md

 https://insthub-container-app.proudtree-0393b2da.germanywestcentral.azurecontainerapps.io/docs
 ```

-## What's next?
+## What's Next?

-In our AI proposal, we have 4 models to deploy:
+In our AI proposal, we have four models to deploy:
 1. Classification Model
 2. Sentiment Analysis Model
 3. Summary & Labeling Model
 4. Semantic Search Model

-We have succefully implemented and deployed the first 3 model.
-In the next Sprint, we will implement and deploy the last model Semantic Search.
+We have successfully implemented and deployed the first three models.
+In the next sprint, we will implement and deploy the last model, Semantic Search.

 For any issues or contributions, feel free to open a pull request or raise an issue.